hferinga/itgilde-handouts/handout-c1.md

 ## some example files can be downloaded from
 [http://itgilde-potd.aws.linux-it-services.nl/itgilde-ch1.tgz](http://itgilde-potd.aws.linux-it-services.nl/itgilde-ch1.tgz)

-Configure the urls.js.example file with your API Gateway endpoint URLs and upload the files to your S3 bucket.
+Configure the urls.js.example file with your API Gateway endpoint URLs, rename it to urls.js and upload the files to your S3 bucket.